Frequently Asked Questions

 Do I have to enter an access code for all payments?
 No, only for bills.
 The access code and security answer must be entered to view the bill for the first time.

-- If you add the bill to your account, you don't need to enter them again.
-You can view the bill in My Account, My Bills.
+- If you add the bill to your account, you don't need to enter the access code again.
+Just view the bill in My Account, My Bills.

 - If the bill is not added to an account, you must enter the access code and answer the security question each time you want to view the bill.